What is Speech Therapy for Adults?

 So, what are some things we should watch out for?
 When should an adult go to see an SLP?
 Watch your loved ones for difficulty swallowing, coughing, choking, clearing throat while eating or drinking, drooling, or having a “gurgly” voice after eating.
 Also watch for difficulties with memory, attention, organization, problem-solving, or finding the right word to say.
 An SLP could help your loved one with these difficulties.

-10 thoughts on “What is Speech Therapy for Adults?
+10 responses to “What is Speech Therapy for Adults?”

 1. Thanks for explaining how Speech Language Pathologists can help people who suffered from a stroke reorganize heir thoughts, orientation, and memory.
 My uncle fell victim to a pretty serious stroke last year, and he’s slowly recovering to full mobility.
 However, his speech is greatly affected and he tends to stop mid-sentence.
 I’ll be sure to help the family look for a reputable speech therapist that can help him recover back to normal.